How You Can Keep Your Dog Fresh On His Feet

-Despite your best efforts to protect your pup’s paws, he may still suffer from dryness or cracking.
+Despite your best efforts to protect your pup’s paws, it may still suffer from dryness or cracking.
 Fortunately, this is an easy ailment to remedy!

-Using a variety of natural ingredients, dog’s pads can be restored seemingly overnight, and the cost is much lower than a trip to your veterinarian.
+Using various natural ingredients, dog pads can be restored seemingly overnight, and the cost is much lower than a trip to your veterinarian.
 Welcome to the world of Paw Balm!

 Many canine-centric companies have released a version of Paw Balm, but some pup parents choose to make their own at home.

 Using a few simple ingredients, you can do the same – All you need is olive oil, coconut oil, shea butter, and beeswax!

 - 2 tbsp of olive oil